-- 1. Click the Targets tab on the Enterprise Manager Console. - 2.
-Click the Siebel tab. - 3.
-Select Service View from the View drop-down list. - 4.
-Select the Siebel application service and click the Configure button. - 5.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
+Select Application Service View from the View drop-down list. - 3.
+Select the Siebel application service and click the Configure button. - 4.
 Click System Configuration.

 The System Configuration page appears.